How to Generate Leads from Public Speaking: Proven Strategies to Capture, Nurture, and Convert Your Audience

 TL;DR: How to Generate Leads from Public Speaking

-Public speaking is not just about delivering a message.
-It is one of the most powerful marketing systems available to any brand or professional who learns to measure, refine, and scale its impact.
+Public speaking is one of the most powerful lead generation systems available to any brand or professional who learns to measure, refine and scale it.

-• Define your audience and create a clear, valuable offer before each presentation.
+Define your audience and a clear, valuable offer before every talk.

 More From Liam Sandford